sciZer0/7/v/README.md

 *More on the above below.*

-This paper proposes an idea of a new blockchain protocol that allows a blockchain in the long run to have strong **unchangeable fundamentals** and be
+This paper proposes an idea of a new blockchain protocol that allows a blockchain to have strong **unchangeable fundamentals** and be simultaneously

 * **highly-popular**
 * highly-decentralized